A Guide for Canadians Imprisoned Abroad

 For family and friends in Canada

-Family members or friends of Canadians detained or imprisoned abroad should contact Foreign Affairs, Trade and Development Canada’s Consular Services.
+Family members or friends of Canadians detained or imprisoned abroad should contact Global Affairs Canada’s Consular Services.

 A consular official can provide you with general information about the country involved, prison conditions, and the local justice system.
 You will not be given any details of the detention or arrest or told how to establish contact with the detainee/prisoner without his or her authorization.